ppfeufer/aa-timezones/README.md

 ```

-## Public Pages
+## Public Views

-This app supports AA's feature of public pages, since time zones conversion is not
+This app supports AA's feature of public views, since time zones conversion is not
 any mission-critical information.
-To allow user to view the time zone conversion
+To allow user to view the time zone conversion page
-without the need to log in, please add the following to yur `local.py`:
+without the need to log in, please add `"timezones",` to the list of
+`APPS_WITH_PUBLIC_VIEWS` your `local.py`:

 ```python
 # By default, apps are prevented from having public views for security reasons.